mccright/rand-notes/AI-ML-Notes.md

 # Natural Language Processing and Common Sense
 ### Types of Reasoning:
 * **Human intuition and instinct**: Its processes are unconscious, *effortless*, fast, associative, *automatic-pilot*, slow-learning.
 Its content is conceptual, temporal (for example before and after) and can be evoked by language.
 [D.Kahneman1](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/)
 * **Rational thinking**: Its processes are require effort, and are slow, *logical*, governed by rules, often serial, sometimes flexible, and indecisive.
 Its content is conceptual, temporal and can be evoked by language.
 [D.Kahneman1](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/)

 ## Timeline Ideas:
+* 2025 :List of LLM Providers -- [https://docs.litellm.ai/docs/providers](https://docs.litellm.ai/docs/providers)
+  * List of LLM Models -- [https://models.litellm.ai/](https://models.litellm.ai/)
 * 2024: Feb 8th Google changed the name of its chatbot from Bard to Gemini and introduced a smartphone app [Gemini](https://blog.google/products/gemini/bard-gemini-advanced-app/) -- like a talking digital assistant and a conversational chatbot.
 * 2023: [Google releases a conversational AI service called "*Bard*"](https://blog.google/technology/ai/bard-google-ai-search-updates/) (*or go directly to [https://bard.google.com/](https://bard.google.com/)*) to compte with ChatGPT. ...There are many *competitors*: [Bing AI](https://www.microsoft.com/en-us/edge/features/the-new-bing?form=MT00D8) (*or go directly to [https://www.bing.com/new](https://www.bing.com/new)*) (research), Claud/Claude 2 (writing), Google Docs AI (Notes), BlueWillow (images), ChatGPT+ (research, writing, search), Notion AI (Notes), Midjourney (images), Canva AI (art/design), Le Chat ([Mistral AI](https://mistral.ai/), free access at [https://chat.mistral.ai](https://chat.mistral.ai))
 * 2022: OpenAI released ChatGPT - an a LLM conversational AI service that accepts inputs in plain language and spits out human-friendly, content relevant results.